 Squat Stands and Wall-Mounted Folding Racks

-I wrote a lengthy explanation of the difference between power racks and squat stands.
+See my lengthy guide on choosing between power racks and squat stands.

 I’ll probably write an article soon about Rogue’s several squat stands.